-The muffins were waiting when I came back, screaming breakfast from every crumb, with an unexpected aftertaste from the quinoa flour, and the sweet crunch of pecans and dark chocolate pieces.
+The muffins scream breakfast from every crumb, with an unexpected aftertaste from the quinoa flour, and the sweet crunch of pecans and dark chocolate pieces.

-- 1.5 oz 40g pecans, toasted
+- 1.5 oz pecans, toasted

-- 2 large eggs
+- 2 large eggs, at room temperature

-- ½ cup 100g organic sugar
+- ½ cup organic or muscovado sugar

-- ¼ cup plain yogurt
+- ¼ cup plain yogurt, at room temperature

 - ½ teaspoon vanilla extract